Spring has finally sprung in New Jersey, and we are lucky to have many natural parks and reservoirs.

 Source: Instagram @joseperezz92

 Eagle Rock Reservation Loop is a serene place for a walk or run for West Orange, Verona, and Montcliar residents.
-Located only two miles away from Crestmont Gardens, it offers rustic woods, along with views of the New York City skyline.
-The reservation is also home to the Essex County 9/11 Memorial (pictured above).
+The breathtaking reservation offers 400+ acres of rustic woods that provide stunning views of the New York City skyline and is only six miles away from our West Mill Gardens community.

 Ramapo Valley Reservation – Mahwah